Explore the wide range of successful project examples by selecting a topic of interest from the list below.

 Members of the Penn State community often find dead or injured birds near windows, and local birdwatchers initiated a database in 2019 to compile that information.
 A collection of dozens of window-killed specimens collected by an Office of the Physical Plant staff member between 2009 and 2019 and donated to an ornithology teaching collection was added to the database.
 Information from undergraduate student Chyvonne Jessick’s Erickson Discovery Grant project, which systematically checked a certain set of buildings every day to compare collision rates between different facades, was also added.

-Table 1.
-The top 25 species with the highest documented collision frequency on Penn State University Park campus.
-Declining species identified as conservation priority species by Partners in Flight are marked in bold.
-Numbers of collisions documented are as of mid-June in 2022.
+Numbers of collisions documented as of mid-June in 2022 listed here include the top 25 species with the highest documented collision frequency on Penn State University Park campus.
+Declining species identified as conservation priority species by Partners in Flight, Wood Thrush and Blackpoll Warbler, are marked in bold.

 In June 2021, a university-wide group of faculty, staff, and students convened to discuss this question and answered with a resounding “no.” They then asked What would a Sustainable Lab program look like at Penn State?

-The result was the conceptualization of the novel Sustainable Lab Ambassador (SLA) program.
-The proposed SLA program utilizes the My Green Lab (MGL) professional certification process as a living lab for students to engage in evaluating, improving, and assessing the sustainability of laboratories on campus.
+The result was the conceptualization of the novel Sustainable Lab Consultant (SLC) program.
+The SLC program utilizes the My Green Lab (MGL) professional certification process as a living lab for students to engage in evaluating, improving, and assessing the sustainability of laboratories on campus.

-In the summer of 2022, the project received funding to launch the pilot SLA project in the fall of 2022 with five student ambassadors working in five different labs.
+In the summer of 2022, the project received funding to launch the pilot SLC project in the fall of 2022 with five student ambassadors working in five different labs.

 Project Goals

-This project will pilot the Sustainable Lab Ambassador (SLA) program in the College of Engineering by:
+This project will pilot the Sustainable Lab Consultant (SLC) program in the College of Engineering by:

 - Identifying the prerequisite introductory knowledge needed to implement sustainable research laboratory practices and developing this educational content into a prerequisite Introduction to Sustainability in the Research Lab microcredential badge.